GeoscienceAustralia/wagl/docs/source/invoking.rst

 The Tasks callable from the command line are:

 * **ARD** (Issues full NBAR and/or SBT workflows for each level-1 in a list)
-* **LinkGaipOutputs** (Issues DataStandardisation Tasks for each level-1 dataset and links the results into a single file)
+* **LinkwaglOutputs** (Issues DataStandardisation Tasks for each level-1 dataset and links the results into a single file)
 * **DataStandardisation** (Issues SurfaceReflectance and SurfaceTemerature Tasks for each band in a level-1 dataset)
 * **SurfaceReflectance** (Calculates terrain corrected surface reflectance for a given band in a level-1 dataset)
 * **CalculateShadowMasks** (Issues *CalculateCastShadowSun*, *CalculateCastShadowSatellite*, and *SelfShadow* Tasks for a level-1 dataset)